dobaj/cisc327-library-management-a2-0312/A2_Dobaj_0312.md

 ### Conclusions

 Overall I find that ChatGPT's free tier has issues with consistency.
 It sometimes captures the breadth of a requirement's specifications perfectly, like in R3 and R4, but at other times it appears to be in complete disagreement with what I found important in my test cases, like in R5 and R6.
+Its tests also often checked for exact error messages where I would rather check for keywords or substrings in error messages to allow for some flexibility.

-Functionally all of ChatGPT's tests were flawed.
-Some requirements required only minor tweaks, like R1, however most tests did not run at all and would require extensive debugging to implement as their mock functions simply weren't working.
-Oftentimes this resulted in the tests running okay but the function they were testing appearing to be working incorrectly.
+Functionally, all of ChatGPT's tests were flawed.
+Some requirements required only minor tweaks, like R1, however most tests did not perform correctly at all and would require extensive debugging to implement as their mock functions simply weren't working.
+Oftentimes this resulted in the tests running okay but the function they were testing would appear to be working incorrectly.
 This would cause the developer to incorrectly investigate the tested function to fix these errors instead of the tests.